So how does a child born Isabella Baumfree grow up to become Sojourner Truth?

-The last decades of her life Truth made her home in Battle Creek, Michigan.
+In the last decades of her life, Truth made her home in Battle Creek, Michigan.
 The Kimball House Museum in Battle Creek contains the Sojourner Truth Exhibit Room which has many items relating to Truth and the only known copy of her signature.
 Also in Battle Creek, there is a monument to Truth.

-The Kimball House Museum is the second stop on our Michigan Trail!
+The Kimball House Museum is the second stop on our Michigan Author Adventures Trail.